kraglalbert/mcgill-swe-class-notes/COMP251-Winter2019/notes/2_Dynamic_Programming.md

 ## Worker Assignment

 **Problem:** *Assume we are given $N$ workers and $N$ jobs.
-We want to assign each worker to exactly one job, and to do this we are given a table $N[i,j]$, where this would represent the value obtained from assigning worker $i$ to job $j​$.
+We want to assign each worker to exactly one job, and to do this we are given a table $N[i,j]$, where this would represent the value obtained from assigning worker $i$ to job $j$.
 Given this, maximize the total value of the job assignments.*

 **Solution:**

 The brute-force solution to this problem would be to generate all possible assignments, and check the sum of each to find the maximum.
-This would take time $\Theta(n! \cdotp n)​$.
+This would take time $\Theta(n! \cdotp n)$.

 We can improve this runtime with dynamic programming.
 The general idea is to pick a worker and assign them to a job.
 We don't know if this is the optimal selection, but we can assume that it is.
 Then, we are left with a smaller matrix that does not include the selected worker and the assigned job.
 This gives us a natural subproblem structure.